PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 ![Consume Endpoint](pictures/Consume_endpoint.PNG)

-So this tells us that the marketing action would not be successful for the first customer but for the second.
+So this tells us that the marketing activities would not be successful for the first customer but for the second.
 This result and the fact that a result was return shows us, that the endpoint is working.

-To get a better feeling how performant the endpoint is, we can run the [Apache Benchmarking tool](https://httpd.apache.org/docs/2.4/programs/ab.html).
+To get a better feeling of how performant the endpoint is, we can run the [Apache Benchmarking tool](https://httpd.apache.org/docs/2.4/programs/ab.html).
 The command is:

 ```
 ab -n 10 -v 4 -p data.json -T 'application/json' -H 'Authorization: Bearer bTkoKnUBo1OP8L9Q5fib1FYnBZ331NcV' http://84c0c212-05e2-4b15-9a36-9d7456258aa3.southcentralus.azurecontainer.io/score

 ```

-This means that the Apache Benchmarking tool __ab__ will run 10 request *interations* with data (data.json) on the endpoint.
-You can see that the key and the addresse are the same like in the endpoint&#46;py file.
+This means that the Apache Benchmarking tool __ab__ will run 10 request *iterations* with data (data.json) on the endpoint.
+You can see that the key and the address are the same as in the endpoint&#46;py file.
 The ab result is printed with *verbosity* of 4.

 ![Apache benchmark](pictures/Apache_benchmark.PNG)

 The most important information is, that no runs failed.
 This is great and is a good sign that the endpoint is working correctly.
-The mean time of 474ms per request is also great but not realistic because the test is locally.
+The mean time of 474ms per request is also great but not realistic because the test is local.
 The default termination time of the Azure endpoint is 60s.
 This shows us, that the realistic endpoint request time is higher.

 __8. Create, Publish and Consume a Pipeline__

-The last step was the creation, publishment and consumption of a Azure pipeline.
+The last step was the creation, publishment and consumption of an Azure pipeline.
 Pipelines are a great way to automate a machine learning workflow.
 A good example of this process can be found in the aml-pipelines-with-automated-machine-learning-step.ipynb Jupyter notebook.
-For explanations some extracts of this notebook are used in this README.
+For explanations, some extracts of this notebook are used in this README.

  __8.1 Creation__